OmkarPathak/ResumeParser/README.md

 pip install docx2txt
 ```

 - For NLP operations we use spacy and nltk.
-Install them using:
+Install them using below commands or simply execute `python resume_parser/pre_requisites.py`:

 ```bash
 # spaCy